coolrox95/Melvor-Idle-Combat-Simulator/README.md

 Currently not available on the chrome webstore, but you can download the sources here and add it as a [temporary addon](https://developer.chrome.com/extensions/getstarted).

 ## Instructions:
+1. Toggle the display of the simulator using the option on the game's sidebar.
-1. Select your gear using the drop down menus, or import it from the game.
+2. Select your gear using the drop down menus, or import it from the game.
-2. Select simulation options:
+3. Select simulation options:
  - Max Hits: Controls the maximum number of attempts to hit an enemy before the simulation times out.
  - #Trials: Controls the number of times each enemy is simulated.
 Higher values lead to more accuracy at the expense of longer computation time.
  - Sell Bones: Whether or not to sell bones.
 Used in GP calculations.